McShelby/hugo-theme-relearn/exampleSite/content/cont/frontmatter/_index.en.md

 # Default: false
 # If set to true, a submenu in the sidebar will be displayed in a collapsible
 # tree view and a clickable expander is set in front of the entry.
+# If not set, the set value of your site's hugo.toml is used.
 collapsibleMenu = true

 #++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++